 1. Degenerative Myelopathy or DM

 Degenerative Myelopathy is a progressive spinal condition in senior dogs.
-Although DM can occur in many different dog breeds, degenerative myelopathy most commonly impacts german shepherds.
-Dogs in the earliest stages of degenerative myelopathy experience weakness in their back legs, drag their paws, and loss of coordination.
+Although DM can occur in many different dog breeds, degenerative myelopathy most commonly impacts German Shepherds.
+Dogs in the earliest stages of degenerative myelopathy experience weakness in their back legs, drag their paws, and may have issues with coordination.
 As the disease worsens, so do it’s symptoms.
 In later stages of the disease, the DM begins to progress up the spine with the dog becoming paralyzed in it’s back legs and eventually the front legs as well.

 Degenerative Myelopathy is a hereditary condition that spreads through bad breeding practices.
 If the genetic markers for DM appear in a dog, they should not be bred.
 It’s important to know that DM is not a painful disease, but it will weaken your pet and lead to eventual mobility loss.
 DM will progress differently in each dog, however most DM dogs will progress through the different stages over the course of a year.

 IVDD is a spinal condition, Veterinarians may also diagnose IVDD as a spinal disc rupture, herniated disc, or slipped disc.
 Pets with intervertebral disk disease often experience sudden changes in their mobility and even become paralyzed.
 The symptoms of IVDD often occur suddenly, usually after a period of activity.
 Most often the dog will yelp in pain, show signs of immediate distress and mobility loss.